 Virginia’s Hurricane Preparedness Sales Tax Holiday

-It’s smart to get ready for hurricane and flash flooding season, which arrives June 1st.
-And it’s smart to save money.
+It’s smart to get ready for hurricane and flash flooding season, and it’s smart to save money.

 What items are exempt from sales tax?
 Many items used every day are included, such as batteries and flashlights; bottled water and coolers; tarps, plastic sheeting and duct tape; smoke detectors and fire extinguishers; portable radios; cell phone chargers; first aid kits and more.
 Portable generators and inverters also are included as well as chainsaws and chainsaw accessories.
 A complete list can be found here:

 What types and sizes of bottled water qualify?
 All single bottles of water and multipacks of bottles are exempt.
 All types of bottled water, including flavored and carbonated, qualify for the exemption.
 There are no size restrictions.

 Are solar, hand-cranked or other devices that generate electricity exempt?
 Yes, as long as they have a sales price of $1,000 or less.

 Water storage containers can be purchased without sales tax.
 What are examples of these?
 Any water barrel, water bucket, canteen, water can, water cooler or other container appropriate for storing water qualifies for the sales tax exemption.